Steve Mower - June 2020

 *This is a rough guide.
 The thing is, is that the extension of the temples and the bridge width can make a big difference in the "fit".
 A 46-22 can fit the same as a 48-18.
 Both are 114mm across.

-2. Frame Size - This is the way prescription eyeglass frames are sized.
+2. Optical Frame Size and Bridge Width - This is the way prescription eyeglass frames are sized.
 All prescription frames are sized based on 3 measurements, in millimeters-

 - The length or width horizontally, of one lens in millimeters (mm).